DOH-KGC0303/rsv/README.md

     - G Gene: Focuses on only the G gene which is highly variable and for which there are more available sequences
     - F Gene: Focuses on only the F gene, which currently does not have any clade annotations available.

--This build also features washington focused tierd subsmapling
+- This build also features washington focused tierd subsmapling

 ## Data Sources and Inputs